 Citizenship and Residency Requirements for SNAP in North Carolina

-In order to meet the requirements for SNAP eligibility in North Carolina, household members must be U.S. citizens or immigrants with qualifying immigration status.
+In order to meet the requirements for SNAP eligibility in North Carolina, household members must be residents of the state and U.S. citizens or immigrants with qualifying immigration status.
 Therefore, be mindful that undocumented immigrants are not eligible for these benefits.
 Qualifying statuses for immigrants include, but are not limited to:

 - Immigrants admitted as trafficking victims